openedx/edx-platform/README.md

 Normally the django admin interface and the site's debug toolbar are only active during local operation.
-To use these, specifically forward one of client VM's localhost ports to your host.
+To use these, specifically forward one of VM's localhost ports to your computer.
-You cannot do this with `vagrant ssh`.
-Instead, login from a host terminal like this:
+To do this, login to the VM like this:

 ```
 $ ssh -L 8080:127.0.0.1:8080 vagrant@192.168.20.40